Piotr1619/deepBind/README.md

 ## Usage
 ### Building a model

 Currently, there program is not ready for compiling a big set of large proteins (>10K Da).
+It will run, but the calculation of descriptors takes a lot of time.
 For now, we suggest to 'add' every new molecule one by another to the dataset OR in small sets.

 - The input dataset should be in .xlsx format.
 - The input dataset should be saved in the same file as the repository (the repository needs to be installed locally first).